gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 ### Manually determining the IP address

-If the cluster is on GKE, click on the **Google Kubernetes Engine** link in the **Advanced settings**, or go directly to the
+If the cluster is on GKE, click the **Google Kubernetes Engine** link in the **Advanced settings**, or go directly to the
 [Google Kubernetes Engine dashboard](https://console.cloud.google.com/kubernetes/) and select the proper project and cluster.
-Then click on **Connect** and execute the `gcloud` command in a local terminal or using the **Cloud Shell**.
+Then click **Connect** and execute the `gcloud` command in a local terminal or using the **Cloud Shell**.

 If the cluster is not on GKE, follow the specific instructions for your